Desvelad0/portfolio/content/posts/sentinel.md

 ``winget install --exact --id Microsoft.AzureCLI``

-Then (after opening and re-opening my PowerShell window) I need to login to my Azure account by running `az login` and apparently need to append `--tenant <tenantid>` to get to the proper login screen for my tenant and have access to that tenant's resources:
+Then (after closing and re-opening my PowerShell window) I need to login to my Azure account by running `az login` and apparently need to append `--tenant <tenantid>` to get to the proper login screen for my tenant and have access to that tenant's resources:

 ![loginscreen.png](/azure/loginscreen.png)